Costa Rican pygmy owl

 The Costa Rican pygmy owl (Glaucidium costaricanum) is a small "typical owl" in subfamily Surniinae.
 It is found in Costa Rica and Panama.

 Taxonomy and systematics

-The Costa Rican pygmy owl was originally described as a subspecies of the Andean pygmy owl (G. jardinii).
-In 2000 the North American Classification Committee (NACC) of what was then the American Ornithologists' Union (now the American Ornithological Society) accepted it as a separate species and other taxonomic systems followed suit.
-It is more closely related to the northern pygmy owl complex (G. gnoma sensu lato) than to the Andean.
+Initially, the Costa Rican pygmy owl was described as a subspecies of the Andean pygmy owl (G. jardinii); in 2000, the North American Classification Committee (NACC), of what was then the American Ornithologists' Union (now the American Ornithological Society), accepted it as a separate species, with other taxonomic systems following-suit.
+The Costa Rican pygmy owl is more closely related to the northern pygmy owl complex (G. gnoma sensu lato) than to the Andean.
 The species is monotypic.